 The problem programmer may bypass the POST routine whenever the corresponding WAIT has not yet been issued.
 To do this, it is necessary to issue a TEST UNDER MASK (TM) instruction to determine if the wait bit in the ECB is on.
 If the wait bit is on, the normal POST routine must be executed.
-If the wait bit is not on, a COMPARE AND SWAP (CS) of the ECB to the posted condition should be issued.
-At this time, if the wait bit is on, the normal POST routine must be executed; if the wait bit is not on, the CS will, in effect, post the completion of the event.
+If the wait bit is not on, a COMPARE AND SWAP (CS) instruction is issued.
+The compare operand should reflect the ECB content with the wait bit off, the swap operand should have the post bit on and contain the desired post completion code.
+If the wait bit has been set on after the ECB has been tested with the TM instruction, the CS will fail (non-zero condition code), and the normal POST routine must be executed.
+If the wait bit is not on, the CS will, in effect, post the completion of the event.